-- Property acquired prior to becoming a California resident. - Sales or use tax credit for property used in a former Enterprise Zone (EZ), Local Agency Military Base Recovery Area (LAMBRA), or Targeted Tax Area (TTA). - Reduced recovery periods for fruit-bearing grapevines replaced in a California vineyard on or after January 1, 1992, as a result of phylloxera infestation; or on or after January 1, 1997, as a result of Pierce's disease. - · Expenditures for tertiary injectants. - Property placed in service on an Indian reservation after December 31, 2017, and before January 1, 2022. - Amortization of pollution control facilities. - Discharge of real property business indebtedness. - Vehicles used in an employer-sponsored ridesharing program. - An enhanced oil recovery system. - Joint Strike Fighter property costs. - The cost of making a business accessible to disabled individuals. - Property for which you received an energy conservation subsidy from a public utility on or after January 1, 1995, and before January 1, 1997. - Research and experimental expenditures. - Reduction of capitalized costs attributable to the Work Opportunity Credit.
+- · Property acquired prior to becoming a California resident. - Sales or use tax credit for property used in a former Enterprise Zone (EZ), Local Agency Military Base Recovery Area (LAMBRA), or Targeted Tax Area (TTA). - Reduced recovery periods for fruit-bearing grapevines replaced in a California vineyard on or after January 1, 1992, as a result of phylloxera infestation; or on or after January 1, 1997, as a result of Pierce's disease. - Expenditures for tertiary injectants. - Amortization of pollution control facilities. - · Discharge of real property business indebtedness. - Vehicles used in an employer-sponsored ridesharing program. - An enhanced oil recovery system. - · Joint Strike Fighter property costs. - The cost of making a business accessible to disabled individuals. - Property for which you received an energy conservation subsidy from a public utility on or after January 1, 1995, and before January 1, 1997. - Research and experimental expenditures. - Reduction of capitalized costs attributable to the federal Work Opportunity Credit.